syncfusion-content/blazor-docs/blazor/appbar/style-and-appearance.md

 ---
 layout: post
 title: Style and Appearance in Blazor AppBar Component | Syncfusion
-description: Checkout and learn here all about Style and Appearance in Syncfusion Blazor AppBar component and more.
+description: Check out and learn about Style and Appearance in Syncfusion Blazor AppBar component and more here.
 platform: Blazor
 control: AppBar
 documentation: ug